Brand Archetypes - Astute Communications

 Strategy: Do the right thing and be optimistic

-The Ruler is all about control.
+The Ruler archetype is all about control.
 They want to create a successful and prosperous family, company, or community.
 Ruler traits are evident in brands that promote power.
-Helping people get and stay organized, as well as promising safety and stability are hallmarks of the Ruler archetype.
+Helping people get and stay organized and promising safety and stability are hallmarks of the Ruler archetype.

 Goal: Create prosperity and success